Live updates

 Nicholas Lovell has been charged with causing death by dangerous driving.
 Husband and wife Ross and Claire Simmons died when their tandem bike was hit by a car.

-Louise Cox from Oldland Common is accused of perverting the course of justice and will appear before North Avon Magistrates later.
+Louise Cox, from Oldland Common, is accused of perverting the course of justice and appeared before North Avon Magistrates.